 What is Mediation?

-Mediation is a voluntary, non-judgmental, and confidential dispute resolution process in which neutral trained mediators help people have difficult conversations and make plans about their conflicts.
+Mediation is a voluntary, non-judgmental, and confidential dispute resolution process in which trained mediators help people have difficult conversations, make plans about things, and/or resolve their conflicts.
 Mediation lets people speak for themselves and make their own decisions.
 Anyone can use mediation.

 Download our program information brochure to learn more!